 Meet Ashwagandha… The ultimate de-stressor!

 Ashwagandha (Also known as Indian Ginseng or Withania somnifera) is one of the most commonly used herbs in Ayurvedic medicine, famously known for its adaptogenic properties, meaning it helps the body cope better with stress while promoting calm and relaxation.
 It’s thought to do this by regulating the hypothalimic-pituitry-adrenal axis, which involves a series of chemical messages that occur when you’re under stress or sense a threat, one of which involves the release of the stress hormone known as cortisol.
+According to traditional paradigms, Ashwagandha promotes a deep sense of inner peace and can enhance meditation practice as well.

 Ashwagandha has been utilized for this benefit for thousands of years, but we now have actual scientific research showing its beneficial effects on cortisol, symptoms of anxiety, stress levels, and even sleep - check it out.